Eastern Cape South Africa Travel Guide

 Avis, Hertz, Budget, Europcar, Sixt, Thrifty.

-Left-hand side of the road.
+Left-the right side of the road.

-Paid street parking, secure amenities at malls/attractions.
+Paid street parking, secure services at malls/attractions.

 No daily boat taxis.
 Popular recreational boat tours for wildlife viewing exist.